• Skip to main content

 Cinnamon - for this recipe I use regular ground cinnamon or cassia, available from the supermarket.
 True cinnamon is much harder to get hold of but you could use that to if you wish.

 Honey - for this recipe I used some raw honey I got from Holly's Backyard Bee's.
-Where possible I try to get locally produced honey.
+Where possible I try to get locally-produced honey.
 Try your local farmers market.
-You can use whatever flavour honey you like, just make sure its one you'd be happy to eat straight and you'll be able to taste it in the popsicles.
+You can use whatever flavor honey you like, just make sure its one you'd be happy to eat straight and you'll be able to taste it in the popsicles.

 Kefir - I use milk kefir in this recipe, available from some supermarkets and health food stores.
 If you can't get kefir you can substitute with drinking yogurt or with regular or greek yogurt mixed with some milk at a pinch to get a runny consistency.